 As a digital nomad, gadgets and devices can make your life so much easier.
 Of course, you’re also limited to space, so you need to pick digital gadgets carefully and cleverly.

-I’ve tried many different gadgets and devices over my six years of travel and location independence, and it’s hard to keep up with the seemingly never-ending stream of new things.
-Here are some of the best digital nomad gadgets I personally use and recommend and have for quite some time now.
+I’ve tried many different gadgets and devices over my nine years of travel and location independence, and it’s hard to keep up with the seemingly never-ending stream of new things.
+So I’ve listed some of the best digital nomad gadgets I personally use and recommend and have for quite some time now.

 SAVE THIS PIC FOR LATER ON PINTEREST!

-I bought it years ago when I lived in Perth, Western Australia, and I’ve not regretted my buy.
-In fact, I would get the exact same one again only with a bigger screen as I think it makes a difference between 11″ and 13″ (mine is the smaller one).
+I bought it years ago when I lived in Perth, Western Australia, and I’ve not regretted this buy.
+In fact, I would get the exact same one again only with a bigger screen, as I think it makes a difference between 11″ and 13″ (mine is the smaller one).